Orange County is known for its great surfing beaches, but what if you want something a bit calmer for your babies or toddlers?

 1. Seabridge Park, Huntington Beach

 Huntington Beach is known for is prime surfing beaches, but hidden away in the canals of the Huntington Harbor is Seabridge Park.
 It’s a green space with a small sand beach.
 Boats and kayaks pass by, but the play area is roped off.
-There’s also a small playground next to the beach.

 2. Newport Dunes Waterfront Resort, Newport Beach